 Hopefully, you’ve been reading our series of blogs about the new guidance for statutory Relationships Education (RE), Relationships and Sex Education (RSE) and Health Education.

-If not, do not worry, you can catch up with what has been posted so far here!
+If not, don't worry, you can catch up with what has been posted so far here!

 The key decisions on the guidance were informed by a thorough engagement process, including a public call for evidence that received over 23,000 responses from parents, young people, schools and experts and a public consultation where over 40,000 people contacted the Department for Education.